Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/annotated-biblio.md

 #### Kotlin
 Kotlin is a multiplatform programming language that ["used by over 60% of professional Android developers"](https://developer.android.com/kotlin).
 And Kotlin has been [Google's top pick for Android development](https://techcrunch.com/2022/08/18/five-years-later-google-is-still-all-in-on-kotlin/) as well.

-I have some familiarity with Kotlin as during May term I used Kotlin for my first android development.
+I have some familiarity with Kotlin as during May term we used Kotlin for our first android development.

 One downside to Kotlin is that multiplatform development for mobile is in beta which may come with some unexpected problems during development if I wanted to support iOS as well.
 It's noted as [almost stable](https://kotlinlang.org/docs/multiplatform-mobile-getting-started.html) at the moment.
-This means I should be able to get it working on Android, and having it also work on iOS can work but may have some unexpected barriers.
+This means I should be able to get it working on Android, having it also work on iOS can work but may have some unexpected barriers.

-#### Java
-Another option would be Java

 [1]: https://order.wendys.com/categories?site=menu&lang=en_US
 [2]: https://play.google.com/store/apps/details?id=com.wendys.nutritiontool